meltwater/meltwater-killercoda/drone-cd/drone-lab-102/step5.md

 `docker run --rm -itp 8080:8080 localhost/demo-web:latest`{{execute CLINET}}

 Now you should see your sample website up and running in the 'Demo Web' tab.
 Congrats on finishing the course!

+**Note**: You will not receive completion if the website is not online and functional.